SaiCharanMarrivada/hyperloglog/README.md

 # hyperloglog

-A very simple hyperloglog implementation based on `Probably.jl`'s hyperloglog.
+A very simple hyperloglog implementation based on `Probably.jl`'s hyperloglog(< 100 LOC).
 Hyperloglog can estimate large cardinalities using sub-linear space, for instance using only 16KiB, one can estimate cardinalities as high as $2^{62}$.
 Hash function provided should have good uniform distribution for hyperloglog to work correctly.
+This requires compiler with C++20 support.

 # How to run
 ```bash